EXOLAB-Intention/EXOLAB-Server/README.md

    ```bash
    C:\Users\%USERNAME%\.ssh
    ```
-   Copy and Paste the below:
+   Open that file and modify it as:
    ```bash
    Host server1-admin
        HostName 143.248.65.114
        User user
        Port 22
    ```
-4. In VSCode, open the command palette →
+6. In VSCode, open the command palette →
    `Remote-SSH: Connect to Host... → server1-admin`
    `(Password is 1234)`

-5. Once connected, VSCode will open a remote workspace on the server.
+7. Once connected, VSCode will open a remote workspace on the server.

 ---